WE'D LIKE TO SHARE OUR DIRTY LITTLE SECRET WITH YOU...

 So what’s our secret?

-At Lark & Berry we have chosen to use cultured diamonds and stones, perfected by people, that we are proud to say go beyond conflict-free.
+At Lark & Berry our diamonds are NOT mined.
+We have chosen to use cultured diamonds and stones, perfected by people, that we are proud to say go beyond conflict-free.

 How can we say this?